Shangri-La's Villingili Resort & Spa, Maldives

 Alice Moseley (Staff)

 For the younger guests, Shangri-La has a great children's club, enjoying the space indoors and out.
-For teenagers and adults, there is the dive center with the fantastic house reef to explore.
+For teenagers and adults, there is the dive centre with the fantastic house reef to explore.
 For those who want more of an adrenalin rush there is windsurfing, sailing and kite surfing which can be watched while sitting at the pool bar sipping a cocktail.

 Clare Monro (Staff)

 The Shangri-La is a large island with lots to do, and its lakes give it a totally unique feature for the Maldives.
-It is also quite a good choice for history buffs as neighboring island Gan was a British base during World War II and Villingili itself was occupied with some original structures still dotted around the resort.
+It is also quite a good choice for history buffs as neighbouring island Gan was a British base during World War II and Villingili itself was occupied with some original structures still dotted around the resort.
 The food is very good quality, particularly at Dr Ali's, where guests can choose from three different cuisines.
 Despite being large, personal bicycles make it very easy to get around.
 The house reef is excellent.

 Susie Reynolds (Staff)

 Fantastic! on word to describe this place.
 The villas are sumptuous, the island is fascinating and the service is second to none - if there is a rival for Reethi Rah this is it.